Compression fronts from fast radio bursts: Summary

-Besides the peculiar gradual evolution of the propagating wave packet, the background magnetic field brings another special feature that dramatically changes the wave-plasma interaction: compression increases the gyro-frequency and triggers strong stochastic heating of the plasma by the electromagnetic wave.
-The heating boosts momentum deposition, enhancing acceleration and compression of the MHD fluid in the wave packet.
+Besides the peculiar gradual evolution of the propagating compression front, the background magnetic field brings another special feature: it enables powerful stochastic heating of the plasma by the radio wave, in particular when compression increases the local gyro-frequency.
+The heating boosts momentum deposition, further enhancing acceleration and compression of the MHD fluid in the wave packet.

-We have used the obtained results to examine FRB interaction with a magnetized wind flowing from the central object (a neutron star).
+We have used the obtained results to examine FRB interaction with a magnetized wind flowing from the neutron star.
 Our conclusions are summarized below and illustrated in Figure~\ref{fig:rL}.

-FRBs propagating at radii $\RLC<r<\rstoch$ have a huge effect on the wind medium.
-They heat the wind up to an average Lorentz factor $\tg\sim 10^3 a_0$ (measured in the fluid rest frame), and accelerate it to a bulk Lorentz factor exceeding $\gtrap\sim (r/cT)^{1/2}$, which implies trapping of the wind plasma inside the radio wave packet.
+FRBs have an enormous effect on the wind medium when they propagate at radii $r<\rstoch$.
+They heat the wind up to an average Lorentz factor $\tg\sim 10^3 a$ (measured in the fluid rest frame), and accelerate it to a bulk Lorentz factor exceeding $\gtrap\sim (r/cT)^{1/2}$, which implies trapping of the wind plasma inside the radio wave packet.
 The energy per particle in the heated plasma $\gtrap\tg\me c^2$ (measured in the static lab frame) is in the TeV range.
-Thus, the FRB-wind interaction converts the radio-wave energy into high energy particles, which experience radiative losses.
+Thus, the FRB-wind interaction converts the radio-wave energy to high-energy particles, which experience radiative losses.
 A fraction of FRB energy is also spent to compress the wind magnetic field.
-Only sufficiently bright FRBs survive the energy losses (Figure~\ref{fig:rL}).
+FRBs lose a small fraction of their energy if they are emitted into the wind at $r\simgt 10^{11}$\,cm (Figure~\ref{fig:rL}).

-The FRB-wind interaction changes at larger radii: at $r=\rstoch$ (\Eq~\ref{eq:rstoch}) there is a sharp transition from stochastic heating to regular heating (particle oscillation in the wave), which sustains a moderate $\tg\sim a_0$.
-Energy losses of the radio wave are negligible at $r>\rstoch$.
-FRBs emitted in this zone still induce strong bulk acceleration of the wind plasma.
-Here, instead of trapping the plasma, the FRB drives an MHD compression wave in the wind.
-At $r>r_\star$ (\Eq~\ref{eq:rsteady}), the compression wave is quasisteady ($r/c\gg \trel$), and the compression factor equals $C_\star\approx 1+a_0^2$.
+The FRB-wind interaction changes at larger radii: at $r=\rstoch\sim 10^{12}$\,cm (\Eq~\ref{eq:rstoch}) there is a sharp transition from stochastic heating to regular particle oscillations in the radio wave, with a moderate Lorentz factor $\tg\sim a$.
+FRB energy losses are negligible at $r>\rstoch$.
+FRBs emitted in this zone still induce strong bulk acceleration of the wind plasma, but no longer trap it, and continue to drive an MHD compression wave in the wind.
+The compression wave becomes locally quasisteady at $r>r_\star\sim 10^{13}L_{42}^{1/3}$\,cm (\Eq~\ref{eq:rsteady}), with compression factor following the simple expression $C_\star\approx 1+a^2$.
+In this region, our results agree with \cite{Sobacchi24}.